What is Smart Building Technology?

 Better building security

 In today’s society having a robust security structure in place is fundamental.
-SBT is aimed at protecting people, processes and assets through the use of things like access control, video surveillance, biometric detection, screening and intruder alarm systems.
+Smart building technology is aimed at protecting people, processes and assets through the use of things like access control, video surveillance, biometric detection, screening and intruder alarm systems.
 The ability to link the various security systems together has revolutionised this sector.
 Now, any kind of incident can be monitored and managed by one team to ensure it’s resolved quickly and effectively.

 Better experience for building occupants